Vybera-Wallet/0x/README.md

   DEPLOYER_ACCOUNT=<your_ethereum_account>
  ```

-- `npm run deploy` - deploy and configure all contracts in rinkeby testnet
+- `npm run deploy` - deploy and configure all contracts in ropsten testnet
 - `npm run deploy <network>` - deploy and configure all contracts for some network [NOT IMPLEMENTED]

 ### Verify deployed contracts